Princeton-CDH/derrida-django/README.rst

     cd derrida-django/deploy/
     ansible-playbook prod_derrida-django_.yml <-e github reference>

-Any valid Github tag type is accepted, but the script defaults to `master`.
+Any valid Github tag type is accepted, but the script defaults to ``master``.
-`ansible.cfg` and `hosts` set up the host group and configuration used in the commands.
+``ansible.cfg`` and ``hosts`` set up the host group and configuration used in the commands.

+The production deploy does not involve itself with Apache configuration, because that is handled server side.

 Documentation
 ~~~~~~~~~~~~~